steven11sjf/Overwatch-Scouting-Tool/README.md

+# !!!
+This tool is deprecated !!!
+When this was written, it was in fact able to do all this.
+However, that was like 3 years ago.
+A fair amount has changed.

+For one, the Tespa league is no longer running, which means the main functionality (automatically getting all teams' info from one link) is not working.
+It could be made to work with other tournaments, but I don't care enough to go to the effort, nobody uses this anymore anyways.

+Another, and bigger issue, is that Overwatch introduced role queue to the competitive mode so their website's career profile format has changed.
+So even if you manually enter a battletag, it doesn't work.
+This would require a significant amount of work to fix, I would need to add three different SRs for each player to the GUI, and adjust the web scraper code to find where everything is again.

+So in conclusion, this is mostly a relic of the past.
+The program still opens, and I think the code is pretty well documented, so I'll leave it on my page.
+I wish I'd taken screenshots but that was from an old computer that I no longer have and I don't think any images have survived.

 # Overwatch Scouting Tool
 A scouting tool that scouts up to 9 players at a time, and is designed to scout Tespa teams easily.
 Support for other tournaments (such as Open Division) is also available.